ZA

 In South Africa, where does financial support usually come from after a death?

-Most families find money in a few predictable lanes: (1) UIF dependant benefits if the person contributed to UIF, (2) Compensation Fund (COIDA) if the death was work-related, (3) Road Accident Fund (RAF) loss-of-support/funeral expense claims if the death was caused by a road accident, (4) employer death-in-service / group life and workplace payouts, (5) retirement fund death benefits (processed by the fund/administrator), (6) banks (stop leakages, map accounts/loans), (7) insurance policies, and (8) unclaimed benefits searches (FSCA) if something was never claimed.
+Most families find money in a few predictable lanes: (1) UIF dependant benefits if the person contributed to UIF, (2) Compensation Fund (COIDA) if the death was work-related, (3) Road Accident Fund (RAF) loss-of-support or funeral-expense claims if the death was caused by a road accident, (4) employer death-in-service or group life and workplace payouts, (5) retirement fund death benefits processed by the fund or administrator, (6) banks to stop leakages and map accounts or loans, (7) insurance policies, and (8) unclaimed benefits searches if something was never claimed.

 What is the fastest ‘first move’ to avoid money leaking after a death?

-Secure the primary phone/email (OTP and alerts), preserve evidence (screenshots/statements), stop recurring charges where possible, and open each claim lane with a written checklist and a reference number.
-If the person was employed, ask HR immediately about death-in-service/group life and the full death-case payout checklist.
+Secure the primary phone and email for OTPs and alerts, preserve evidence such as screenshots and statements, stop recurring charges where possible, and open each claim lane with a written checklist and a reference number.
+If the person was employed, ask HR immediately about death-in-service or group life and the full death-case payout checklist.

 How do I know if UIF dependant benefits apply?

 UIF dependant benefits generally apply if the deceased was a UIF contributor.
-If you’re unsure, start by checking payslips (UIF deductions), employment records, or asking the employer/HR.
+If you’re unsure, start by checking payslips for UIF deductions, employment records, or asking the employer or HR.
 Then request the official UIF dependant-benefit route and the required document checklist.

 If the death happened at work or may be work-related, what should we do?